 SEA Directive Criteria and Schedule 1 of Environmental Assessment of Plans and Programmes Regulations 2004 Assessment Commentary Likely significant effect?
-(Y/N) with paragraph 50 of the NPPF, draft policy H1 of the TSP will contribute to delivering a wide supply of quality homes, which should meet 'the needs of different groups in the community' including older people.
-Developer contributions linked to new residential development are seen as essential to fund important services required for socially sustainable development.
-A number of TSP policies require new development to contribute to community facility provision.
-For example, draft Policies E1, E2 and E3 set out the standards for green infrastructure to be provided by new housing development.
-Therefore it is considered that the TSP will have a positive impact on local environmental assets and will promote sustainable development. (d) environmental problems relevant to the plan or programme; and The TSP will help to address wider environmental problems as highlighted in the NPPF at a local level, such as climate change, air pollution, traffic congestion, loss of biodiversity; without any negative effects.
-Other subjects that the TSP will seek to address during the planning period include: reliance on cars; potential to encourage sustainable transport; and opportunities to support No
+(Y/N)

+with paragraph 50 of the NPPF, draft policy H1 of the TSP will contribute to

+delivering a wide supply of quality

+homes, which should meet 'the needs of

+different groups in the community'

+including older people.

+Developer contributions linked to new

+residential development are seen as

+essential to fund important services

+required for socially sustainable

+development.
+A number of TSP policies

+require new development to contribute

+to community facility provision.
+For

+example, draft Policies E1, E2 and E3 set

+out the standards for green

+infrastructure to be provided by new

+housing development.

+Therefore it is considered that the TSP

+will have a positive impact on local

+environmental assets and will promote

+sustainable development.

+The TSP will help to address wider

+environmental problems as highlighted

+in the NPPF at a local level, such as

+climate change, air pollution, traffic

+(d) environmental problems congestion, loss of biodiversity; without No

+relevant to the plan or any negative effects.
+Other subjects that INU

+programme; and the TSP will seek to address during the

+planning period include: reliance on cars;

+potential to encourage sustainable

+transport; and opportunities to support

+renewable energy/improved energy